ADDRESSING A SIGNIFICANT UNMET NEED

 As the potential for precision therapies in epilepsy becomes clear, genetic testing for patients is critical.
 Stoke Therapeutics is part of an innovative, cross-company collaboration that aims to provide faster diagnosis for young children with epilepsy.
 Together with Invitae, BioMarin and Xenon Pharmaceuticals, the collaboration sponsors a no-cost epilepsy gene panel testing program for health care providers (HCPs) to order for any child up to 60 months old who has had an unprovoked seizure.
 HCPs can find out more about the program at www.BehindTheSeizure.com.

-BUTTERFLY is an observational study of Dravet syndrome patients that is being initiated by Stoke in mid-2019.
+BUTTERFLY is an observational study of Dravet syndrome patients initiated by Stoke.
 This non-interventional two-year study, being conducted at approximately 20 sites in the U.S., observes patients ages 2-18 years with mutations in the SCN1A gene.
-For more information, please contact email@example.com.
+For more information, please follow this link or contact BUTTERFLYStudy@iqvia.com.